The Peugeot e-208 is an all electric, stylish, compact car and excellent value for money

 Under the WLTP standard, it has a range on a single charge of the battery of 217 miles.

-However, WLTP range is often somewhat generous and 195 miles is nearer the mark.
-It’s important to point out that 195 miles is the average range.
+However, WLTP range is often somewhat generous and 178 miles is nearer the mark.
+It’s important to point out that 178 miles is a rough average range.

 The actual range of an electric car depends on ambient temperature, driving style, terrain and other factors.
 Read our range guide for the full picture.